cryptoNomad21/cryptosupply-chain/DEPLOYMENT.md

 1. Check the build logs in Vercel dashboard
 2. Ensure all dependencies are properly installed
 3. Verify TypeScript compilation errors
+4. **Fixed Issue**: Removed `@walletconnect/modal` dependency as it was causing version conflicts.
+RainbowKit provides all necessary wallet connection functionality.

 ### Runtime Errors